E-2 visas for Mission Mexico are only processed in Mexico City and Ciudad Juarez.

 - That the applicant is in a position to develop and direct the enterprise as per 9 FAM 402.9-6(F); or, if an employee, will occupy an executive/supervisory position or possesses skills essential to the firm’s operations in the United States;

 - That the applicant intends to depart the United States when E-2 status terminates.
-Please include a statement or letter indicating such.
+Please include a statement or letter stating such.

 Tab B: Administrative Documents

-- A printed confirmation page from the nonimmigrant visa application DS-160, and one 5×5 cm photo taken within the last six months with a white background.
+- A printed confirmation page from the nonimmigrant visa application DS-160, and one 5×5 cm photo with a white background taken within the last six months.
 Please include the confirmation page and photo for each applicant and accompanying family member.

-- For first-time applicants, proof of the marital status of the principal applicant, if applicable, and proof of family relationships (i.e. marriage certificate and birth certificates for spouse and children, if accompanying).
+- Proof of the marital status of the principal applicant, if applicable, and proof of family relationships (i.e., marriage certificate and birth certificates for spouse and children, if accompanying).

-- Copies of any approved change of status notices (Form I-797) for all extensions obtained in the U.S. Please bring your original passport and any prior passports containing U.S. visas with you at the time of the interview.
+- Copies of any approved change of status notices (Form I-797) for all extensions obtained in the United States.
+Please bring your original passport and any prior passports containing U.S. visas with you at the time of the interview.

 Tab C: Company Structure/Ownership

-This attachment should include proof of treaty country ownership (at least 50%) and controlling interest in the enterprise.
-Examples for corporations include articles of incorporation, stock certificates and ledgers, Secretary of State Certificates, or related documents.
+This tab must include proof of treaty country ownership (at least 50%) and controlling interest in the enterprise.
+Examples of such proof for corporations include articles of incorporation, stock certificates and ledgers, Secretary of State Certificates, or related documents.
 Examples for private companies include articles of organization/formation, state registration of ownership, or related documents.

 If the firm has several owners or subsidiaries, or if the chain of ownership includes intermediary entities, please include the following:

-- Photocopies of the biodata page of the Passports and the ownership percentage of each unit holder of the definitive parent company
+- Photocopies of the biodata page of the passports and a statement containing the ownership percentage of each unit holder of the definitive parent company.

-- If the firm is an incorporated entity outside of the United States, a chart of the ownership of the enterprise and a certificate of existence/registration from the jurisdiction where the company is incorporated
+- If the firm is an incorporated one outside of the United States, a chart of the ownership of the enterprise and a certificate of existence/registration from the jurisdiction where the company is incorporated.

 Tab D: Proof of Investment

-This attachment should include proof that funds have been invested or that the investor is actively in the process of investing as defined by 9 FAM 402.9-6(B).
+This tab must include proof that funds have been invested or that the investor is actively in the process of investing as defined by 9 FAM 402.9-6(B).
 It is important to provide proof of actual purchases and/or signed contracts and leases related to the enterprise, not just wire transfers to a U.S. account.
-The application should also clearly demonstrate the source of funds being expended.
+The application must also clearly demonstrate the source of funds being expended.

 Tab E: Proof that the Enterprise Operates

-This attachment should include proof that the enterprise is currently running or will open its doors imminently as defined by 9 FAM 402.9-6(C).
-Applicants must also include financial projections for the next 5 years, which may be included within a business plan.
+This tab must include proof that the enterprise is currently running or will open its doors imminently as defined by 9 FAM 402.9-6(C).
+Applicants must also include financial projections for the next five years, which may be included within a business plan.
 Supporting proof may include, but is not limited to:

 Tab F: Proof of Substantial Investment

-This attachment should include evidence that the investment is substantial as defined by 9 FAM 402.9-6(D).
+This tab must include evidence that the investment is substantial as defined by 9 FAM 402.9-6(D).